noahwicz/convexResearchProject/README.md

 - The spectral gap analysis in `network_visualization.py` provides theoretical convergence rates
 - Animations help visualize the consensus process in DSGT
 - The communication cost analysis highlights the tradeoff between convergence speed and message overhead

-## References

-For more information on the algorithms and theory, refer to:
-- S. Pu and A. Nedić, "Distributed Stochastic Gradient Tracking Methods," Mathematical Programming, vol. 187, pp. 409-457, 2021.
-- H. B. McMahan et al., "Communication-Efficient Learning of Deep Networks from Decentralized Data," in Proc.
-AISTATS, 2017, pp. 1273-1282.